SeanJxie/raytracing-in-python/README.md

 # raytracing-in-python

-A raytracer I implemented following [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) by Peter Shirley.
+A raytracer I implemented based on Peter Shirley's wonderful [raytracing book series](https://raytracing.github.io/).
-Extra features will be added as I decide to expand the project to a somewhat useable raytracing software.
+As it's implemented in Python and not in C++, the structure of code may slightly deviate from that taught in the book series.
+Furthermore, extra features will be added as I decide to expand the project to a useable raytracing software.

 Why's it written in Python and not in C++ as indended?
 Python is simple and readable.
 I wanted to focus on the raytracing more than the coding.

-Is it slow?
-By itself, yes.
-Very, very, very unbearably slow.
-I paid the appropriate price.

-There are some solutions to the slowness, though.
+There are several optimizations that have been made to combat the slowness of Python:
 - I recommend running the raytracer with [PyPy](https://www.pypy.org/) (which is a Python implementation that comes with a [JIT compiler](https://en.wikipedia.org/wiki/Just-in-time_compilation), among other useful features).

 - On top of PyPy, the renderer uses Python's `multiprocessing` package which allows the computational workload to be split over multiple processes.